The Moses Roper Project

-British abolitionists funded his education which allowed him to write his narrative and lecture in almost 1,000 locations across the U.K. Today, scholars regard his Narrative of the Adventures and Escape of Moses Roper, from American Slavery as a significant early example of the fugitive slave narrative genre.
+British abolitionists facilitated his education, and Roper published his narrative and lectured in almost 1,000 locations across the U.K. Today, scholars regard his Narrative of the Adventures and Escape of Moses Roper, from American Slavery as a significant early example of the fugitive slave narrative genre.
 The work was popular with abolitionist readers in both England and America and was published in ten different editions between 1837 and 1856.

 Roper’s life and legacy are significant to our diverse history and heritage, but his story has been all but lost to time outside of academic circles.
 We are working to change that through intense historical research and collaborative projects.

 Collaborators include an historian at the University of Edinburgh whose research focuses on amplifying the testimony of fugitive slaves who traveled to Britain; one of Roper’s direct descendants in Australia; the Hillside Coalition Of Laborers for Apalachicola (H’COLA); and others.